 Every time I turn around there are tons of new fancy cash back apps promising to save you time and make you money.
-There are so many of these cash back apps that’s it’s nearly impossible to test them all and find out which ones are really worthwhile.
+There are so many of these apps that’s it’s nearly impossible to test them all and find out which ones are really worthwhile.
 I love a good challenge, so I did my best, and I tested twenty cash back apps to figure out which ones (if any!) are actually worthwhile.
-Read on to find out which apps to download and which ones to skip.
+So here are the best cash back apps – and some words on the ones you should skip.